 With much of the country dealing with colder than normal temperatures, comfort seems to be one of the most important topics each day.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather basically extracts the humidity out of the air, resulting in dry air that can have several negative implications for your household.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather essentially extracts the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air is the cause of many things, including an increase in your chances of getting sick and an increase in potential shocks from static.
-These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including increased static and heightened risk for sickness.
+These differ in the level of importance, but they are both annoyances that can be prevented with the use of a humidifier.

 Why does the air dry out?

 The colder air changes the makeup of the air during the winter.
-Cold air doesn’t hold as much moisture as warm air, which is why it’s easy to notice dry skin or chapped lips in the winter.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 There is more to humidification than just increasing the amount of moisture.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the most control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
-A whole-home humidifier delivers the moisture more reliably and in the ultimate capacity, too, which will help you reach your indoor comfort.
+You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+Incorporated with your current HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier circulates the moisture more reliably and in the maximum capacity too, helping you and your family benefit from your ideal home comfort.

-There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your house can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-If you have questions about how a humidifier can help your Bloomfield home, give Stanford Heating & Cooling a call at 812-825-8695 to learn more.
+You don’t have to suffer because of dry air in the winter.
+Proper humidification of your air is easier than you think too, so why wait any longer?
+Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+For more information on how a humidifier can positively impact your Bloomfield home, give Stanford Heating & Cooling a call at 812-825-8695 to learn more.